Logging, auditing, and streaming

 Each client logs information about its own operation and its attempts to contact other nodes.
 The data collected and how it is used are described in our privacy policy.

-Logs can be accessed locally for nodes on desktop platforms.
+Logs can be accessed locally for nodes on some desktop platforms.

 Centralized log management